Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Acknowledgement

-\paragraph{Acknowledgement.} The authors would like to express their gratitude to Przemy{\l}aw Chojecki, David Hansen, and Christian Johansson for discussions on the perfectoid construction of sheaves of families of Siegel modular forms and for pointing out an inaccuracy in the first version of this paper.
+The authors would like to express their gratitude to Przemy{\l}aw Chojecki, David Hansen, and Christian Johansson for discussions on the perfectoid construction of sheaves of families of Siegel modular forms.
+We also thank David Hansen, Adrian Iovita, James Newton, and Ruishen Zhao for pointing out inaccuracies in the early versions of this paper.
 G.R. would like to thank Daniel Barrera-Salazar and Riccardo Brasca.
-J.-F. W. would like to thank Ulrich G\"ortz for helpful conversations about toroidal compactifications of Siegel modular varieties and $p$-divisible groups.
+J.-F.W. would like to thank Ulrich G\"ortz for helpful conversations about toroidal compactifications of Siegel modular varieties and $p$-divisible groups.
 He would also like to thank Marc Levine for a succinct introduction on $1$-motives during a casual conversation.
+During the preparation of the article, H.D. was partially supported by the National Natural Science Foundation of China (Grant No. 12422101) and the National Key R{\&}D Program of China (Grant Nos.
+2023YFA1009703 and 2021YFA1000704); G.R. and J.-F.W. were partially supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number 2018-04392, and by the Fonds de recherche du Qu\'ebec Nature and technologies (FRQNT), grant 2019-NC-254031.
+While revising the paper, J.-F.W. was supported by the ERC Consolidator grant ``Shimura varieties and the BSD conjecture'' and Taighde \'{E}ireann -- Research Ireland under Grant number IRCLA/2023/849 (HighCritical).